By ITIL® from Experience©

 Moreover, a proliferation of tools can result as people’s needs are not properly served by a shared tool.
 For example, one organization has two ERP systems as one was made to manage the supply chain to the detriment other groups, thus HR implemented its own to meet its business needs.

 An established governance of the ITSM tool helps balance the needs of all groups.
-A comprehensive Responsibility-Accountability-Consult-Inform (RACI) matrix should be developed to clarify everyone`s role and responsibilities (see When is a good time to create a RACI Matrix for it to be most useful).
+A comprehensive Responsibility-Accountability-Consult-Inform (RACI) matrix should be developed to clarify everyone`s role and responsibilities (see When to use a RACI Matrix).
 In the meantime consider the following as a starting point.

 |Business Owner||An I.T. executive to act as the customer, authority for hierarchical escalations and a referee is required.
 The individual whose budget acquired the tool can be considered but, ideally a neutral party should be found like the Project Management Office or the CIO (see What does it mean to have CIO and management support.|